Livermore Cultural Arts Council

-The calendar for LCAC’s website is not yet active but will be designed to assist member groups avoid scheduling events which conflict with previously scheduled offerings.
+LCAC’s calendar is designed to assist member groups avoid scheduling events which conflict with other members’ previously scheduled offerings.
 It is also intended as a tool for the public to learn about various Cultural Arts events in the area.

 On the Calendars page of this website, there are links to the calendar for the Bankhead Theater, eLivermore, and The Independent newspaper.